Priscilla Antunez

 pantunez@bnl.gov

-Dr. Priscilla Antunez leads partnerships with businesses, institutions, and agencies, while guiding researchers in the exploration of collaborations and funding opportunities for maximum impact.
-She also manages strategic communications and employee engagement, retention, and recruitment.
-In 2019 she detailed for the U.S. Department of Energy (DOE) Office of Science to help manage their Small Business Innovation Research (SBIR) proposal review process and has continued to work with researchers to strengthen their proposals and leverage DOE User Facilities like CFN.
+Dr. Priscilla Antunez leads partnerships with businesses, institutions, and agencies to create, execute, communicate, and sustain EPS strategic initiatives.
+In 2019 she detailed for the U.S. Department of Energy (DOE) Office of Science to help manage their Small Business Innovation Research (SBIR) proposal review process and has continued to work with researchers to strengthen their proposals, collaborations, and leverage DOE User Facilities at Brookhaven National Lab.

 Expertise

-Previously, Dr. Antunez served as a Business Development Executive at Argonne National Lab (another DOE Lab) helping researchers protect their IP and develop strategies to maximize the impact of their work (with special emphasis on partnerships).
-Before joining Argonne Lab, Dr. Antunez worked at the IBM TJ Watson Research Center, where she published 9 papers, obtained 7 patents, and received Invention Plateau Awards in 2016 and 2017 for her work on solar cell devices.
-Dr. Antunez received a PhD in Chemistry from the University of Southern California, where she researched materials for solar cells.
-She also received a BS in chemistry from Cal Poly Pomona and majored in Industrial and Management Systems Engineering at the Universidad de Sonora.
+Previously, Dr. Antunez served as an Assistant Director for Strategic Partnerships at CFN/Brookhaven Lab (2024) and a Business Development Executive in the Tech Transfer team (2018) at Argonne National Lab (another DOE Lab) helping researchers protect their IP and develop strategies to maximize the impact of their work (with special emphasis on partnerships).
+Before joining Argonne Lab, Priscilla worked at the IBM TJ Watson Research Center, where she also volunteered to help postdocs and staff with their invention disclosures, a writing group, and other Early Career Group activities (in addition to publishing 9 papers and obtaining 7 patents for her work on solar cell devices).

 Education